AFRICA

 46) Special tests or criteria applicable for joint ventures

 The assessment for joint ventures is the same as for other mergers, but if the joint venture also has coordination between the owners as its object or effect, it will also be assessed whether such coordination is acceptable under the general prohibition against anti-competitive agreements.
+This assessment may be the subject of a separate procedure that is not subject to a time limit (“Doppelkontrolle”).
 The FCO in its practices often clears transactions involving joint ventures only under the SIEC test within the timeframe of its merger control proceedings, but makes clear that this clearance is independent from any assessment under the general prohibition against anti-competitive agreements.

 47) Decisions and remedies/commitments available